Autopawn/geoloc/experiments/exper_design.md

 4. **vreffect:** the purposes of this experiments are to find an optimal relation between $PZ$ and $VR$ for different values of $N$, and if possible, relate this variables to memory capacity $CP = N \cdot PZ \cdot VR$.
 For this purpose the quality of the `geoloc` solutions will be plotted against the $VR$ for different values of $PZ$ for different values of $N$.
 The idea is to find one or more *strategies* to choose $PZ$ and $VR$ (considerating $CP$) to solve a general problem.

-5. **extrapolation**: similar experiments than in the **identify** step will be run but now testing different *strategies* obtained in the previous step to see how they behave against different problems
+5. **extension**: similar experiments than in the **identify** step will be run but now testing different *strategies* obtained in the previous step to see how they behave against different problems

 6. **setcovering**: test the *strategies* but now with the problem without gradual decay of the gain due to transport cost, this problem is less *integer-friendly* as its more like a *set-covering*, so the solution with linear programming takes longer.